Corpus iurisprudentiae Romanae

 De iure immunitatis

-(On the right of immunity.)
+(On the Right of Immunity.)

 1 Ulpianus libro tertio opinionum.
 Qui ob hos tantum in navibus sint, ut in eis agendi causa operarentur, nulla constitutione immunitatem a muneribus civilibus habent.
 1Personis datae immunitates heredibus non relinquuntur.
 2Sed et generi posterisque datae custoditaeque ad eos, qui ex feminis nati sunt, non pertinent.